Hasmukh Baradi: Works

+List of Published Work

 Death

 He died on 4 February 2017 in Ahmedabad.
 His daughter, Manvita Baradi, is a director, theater teacher, and architect in Ahmedabad.

 Awards

 Baradi received the Narmad Suvarna Chandrak in 1987 for writing Raino Darpanrai (1986), and received Kumar Suvarna Chandrak in 1981 for his overall contributions to Gujarati theater.
 He received Critics' Award of 1988 for Raino Darpanrai.
+He was also awarded Chandravadan Mehta Award-2000, for lifetime achievement.